IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-UCC-Guide-OS12.md

 The use of the document will be done on your own risks and without support from IGEL Technology.

-The guide will cover the last public IGEL OS build and in addition to appropriate private build that may address key item not available in current public build.
+The guide will cover the latest public build of apps.

 If you need additional help, you can contact [IGEL Community](https://www.igelcommunity.com) on slack.